-The construction of the balls tend to have a solid rubber or even liquid central layer, followed by a thinner layer of synthetic rubber comparable to the two-piece balls, and then the solid urethane exterior most golf balls today use.
+The construction of the balls tends to have a solid rubber or even liquid central layer, followed by a thinner layer of synthetic rubber comparable to the two-piece balls, and then the solid urethane exterior most golf balls today use.

-Interestingly, three-piece golf balls are among the most popular choice for professional golfers, with the famous Titlelist Pro V1 still using a three-piece design true to its origins, even though newer designs are available.
+Interestingly, three-piece golf balls are among the most popular choice for professional golfers, with the famous Titleist Pro V1 still using a three-piece design true to its origins, even though newer designs are available.